How PSL is Responding to the COVID-19 Pandemic

 - Monitoring briefings from state and federal health officials and following their recommendations

-- Inventorying and monitoring personal protective equipment and placing orders to prevent anticipated shortages
+- Inventorying and monitoring PPE and placing orders to prevent anticipated shortages

-- Receiving ongoing guidance and education from public healthcare professionals with evolving information about the status of the disease and the latest precautionary measure protocol
+- Receiving ongoing guidance and education from public healthcare professionals with current information about the status of the disease and precautionary measures

-- Implementation of precautionary measure protocol including pre-screening, determinations regarding restricting visitor and vendor access to our communities, appropriate quarantine measures in certain instances.
+- Implementation of precautionary measure protocols including pre-screening, restricting visitor and vendor access to our communities, and appropriate quarantine measures in certain instances

-- Increasing our facilities cleansing and providing preventative care resources as suggested through CDC guidance.
+- Increasing our communities cleansing and providing preventative care resources as suggested through CDC guidelines

 For more information on how Phoenix Senior Living is responding to COVID-19, please refer to the following updates…

 Currently, no vaccine is available to prevent the Coronavirus (COVID-19).
 The best way to prevent illness is to avoid being exposed to this virus.
-As a reminder, the CDC always recommends daily preventative actions to help prevent the spread of respiratory diseases.
-We are emphasizing the following with our communities and valued team members, and these are important steps for all families as recommended by health officials including the World Health Organization:
+As a reminder, the CDC always recommends daily preventative actions to help stop the spread of respiratory diseases.
+We are emphasizing the following guidance with our communities and valued team members.
+These are important steps for all families as recommended by health officials including the World Health Organization:

-- Maintain social distancing – at least three feet from anyone who is coughing or sneezing
+- Maintain social distancing – at least six feet from anyone who is coughing or sneezing

 - Practice respiratory hygiene (cover your mouth and nose with tissue when you cough or sneeze then discard tissue immediately)

-- Keep surfaces frequently touched (sinks, door handles, faucets, desks, etc.) sanitized
+- Keep surfaces sanitized that are frequently touched (sinks, door handles, faucets, desks, etc.)

 - Do not report to school or work if you are ill